MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension-predictions.md

 ms.author: davidph
 manager: cgronlun
 ---
-# Make predictions with Machine Learning extension (preview) for Azure Data Studio
+# Make predictions with Machine Learning extension for Azure Data Studio (Preview)

 Learn how to use the [Machine Learning extension for Azure Data Studio](machine-learning-extension.md) to make predictions with an ONNX model in your database.
 The extension will generate a T-SQL script using [PREDICT](../t-sql/queries/predict-transact-sql.md) to make predictions on the dataset stored in your table with a model that is previously imported, resides in a local file, or from Azure Machine Learning.